 After using EMDR, I have heard comments like “I feel like a weight has been lifted,” “ I did not think I could actually feel this way,“ “I feel good!” and "I can breathe again.”
 Many are quite pleased with the absence of intrusive thoughts and/or unpleasant dreams and often just feel happier.
 Others notice a change in their physical response as our body memories disappear, I have been told that they no longer have pain they thought was chronic. **There is not evidence to prove that EMDR relieves pain, this is only what I have been told by my clients.**

 EMDR (eye movement desensitization and reprocessing) therapy is a form of psychotherapy that treats trauma and other forms of emotional distress.
-The affected person is reconnected to the emotions/thoughts/images/words/sensations associated with their trauma.
+The client is reconnected to the emotions/thoughts/images/physical sensations associated with their trauma.
 As a result, the brain seeks adaptive resolution and the person is able to achieve a state of natural healing.

-At KB Psychotherapy, our EMDR therapists work closely with each patient to understand and resolve their unique traumas.
-We prioritize empathy and understanding during our work.
-Each patient is made to feel comfortable, safe, and content before, during, and after their sessions.
-If you’re looking for experienced EMDR therapists in Lake Geneva, reach out to us today.
-Let’s help you heal one day at a time.
+At KB Psychotherapy, our EMDR therapists work closely with each client to understand and resolve their traumas with empathy and understanding.
+It is our priority that our clients feel comfortable and safe before, during, and after their sessions.
+If you’re looking for experienced EMDR therapists in Lake Geneva or Pleasant Prairie Wisconsin, reach out to us today and Enjoy Life Again!